-We, with the approval of Health Plan of San Joaquin, can make changes to this Member Handbook at any time.
+We, with the approval of L.A.
+Care Health Plan, can make changes to this Member Handbook at any time.
 We will let you know in writing of any changes 30 days before they happen.

 Notice about lawyer and advocate fees and costs